DEMAND 2024

 Other renewables: Include biogas, biomass, marine hydro, and geothermal.

-Pumped storage: Pure pumped storage + an estimate of mixed pumped storage.
+Pumped storage: Pure pumped storage + estimated mixed pumped storage.

 Combined cycle: Includes operation in open-cycle mode.